ROYSAVAR/ROYSAVAR/README.md

 ---

 ### 👨‍💻 About Me
 My name is **Rogelio Salas Vargas**, but I prefer to be called **Roy**.
 I am a Bachelor's student in **Artificial Intelligence Engineering** at **Universidad Panamericana** in Aguascalientes, Mexico.
-Passionate about coding, technology, AI, machine learning, and web development, I’m constantly learning new skills and working on exciting projects!
+Passionate about coding, technology and AI.
+I’m constantly learning new skills and working on exciting projects!

 I’m currently open for an Intern or a new job opportunity, this is [my_resume](https://drive.google.com/file/d/1Bd-5foUvnZJjslRtEF_uS31LJt9_0_Cv/view?usp=sharing)